 The difference between tone and mood has always perplexed students.
 This is because the mood is the literary element that is responsible for invoking certain emotions or feelings in the reader’s mind through your work.
 On the other hand, your tone is representative of the attitude with which you are writing the story.
-Sometimes, a language feature and their effects will show you that the tone of a story may be bossy or sassy or rude.
+Sometimes, a language feature and its effects will show you that the tone of a story may be bossy or sassy, or rude.
 A funny story can have sarcastic tones and a serious one can have humorous tones.
 How does this happen?
 Through the choice of certain words, and proper sentence construction.

 The mood of the story is what the audience will feel while reading the essay or story.
 It is the vibe of your work that comes across to the audience while they read it.
 It can be light, dark, rushed, heavy, or happy.
-It is responsible for setting the theme of your essay and makes it relatable to the readers.
+It is responsible for setting the theme of your essay and making it relatable to the readers.

-How many times have you read a sentence and see it followed by the term ‘pun intended’?
+How many times have you read a sentence and see it followed by the term ‘pun intended?
 Well, a pun is a humorous use of a particular word that is used to convey a different meaning than the original.
 Puns can be used in your work if you want to express something funny or witty.
 It may not make your audience laugh, but it will definitely make them smile.
-Two great language features examples of puns are given below:
+Two great language features and examples of puns are given below: